 Cheesy Garlic Bread is layered homemade focaccia bread that is filled with mozzarella cheese and topped with garlic butter and more cheese!
-Try my Buffalo Chicken Focaccia Bread for another delicious way to enjoy the Italian bread.
+Try my Buffalo Chicken Focaccia Bread and Jalapeno Honey Bread for more delicious ways to enjoy the Italian bread.

 Focaccia Cheesy Garlic Bread